 The following are some key principles for driving measurable change in software development and avoiding the most common pitfalls to progress.

-The opportunities understand the small set of critical levers to pull that will have the most significant impact in achieving the desired result.
-While several levers could be removed in most businesses, it’s important to identify which activities are most important and can deliver the desired results in the fastest time.
+The opportunities lie in understanding the small set of critical levers to pull that will have the most significant impact in achieving the desired result.
+While several levers could be removed in most businesses, it is important to identify which activities are most important and can deliver the desired results in the fastest time.
+Initial levers often include cost optimization initiatives.
+View our on-demand webinar here to start identifying initiatives and key growth opportunities.

 Vision and Roadmap

-This is all about creating a compelling vision that gains the support of the organization and motivation of the team, including what success looks like in the future (measurable success criteria) and timeframe for progress.
+This is all about creating a compelling vision that gains the support of the organization and motivation of the team.
+Think of what what success looks like in the future – along with measurable success criteria and timeframe for progress.
+As you scale up and pivot your evolving strategy, start redesigning your roadmap for this new reality.

 - Are they motivated to make change happen?